NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 Trident can create CVS volumes in one of two service types:

 1. The base CVS service type, which provides high zonal availability with limited/moderate performance levels.
-Trident's support for the base CVS service is **beta**.
 2. The CVS-Performance service type, which is performance optimized and suited for production workloads that value performance.
 Choose from three unique service levels [`standard`, `premium`, and `extreme`].

 More information on this driver may be found in the :ref:`Cloud Volumes Service for GCP Documentation <Cloud Volumes Service for GCP>`.
-Currently, 100 GiB is the minimum CVS-Performance volume size that will be provisioned, while CVS volumes must be at least 1 TiB.
+Currently, 100 GiB is the minimum CVS-Performance volume size that will be provisioned, while CVS volumes must be at least 300 GiB.
 Future releases of CVS may remove this restriction.

 .. table:: Cloud Volume Service driver capabilities